hiltmon/HiltmonHugo/content/blog/textmate-2-basics/index.md

 ## Default file

-{% img right /images/tm-basics-3.jpg 250 167 %}
+{{< figure src="images/tm-basics-3.jpg 250 167" class="image-right" >}}

 `⌘N` is a programmer's friend, it creates a new file in any editor.
 In TextMate 2, the shipped default is a plain text file which really makes no sense in a programmer's editor.
 I set it to my most common format, Ruby, as *most of the time*, that's what I need.
 To set the default file type, open **Preferences...** and on the **Files** tab, set your preferred new document type.

 ## Favorites

 I find myself opening the same projects over and over again in TextMate 2.
 In TextMate 1 we had project files, but I never really used them.
-So I used to open projects by opening a terminal, `cd` to the project folder and type the command `mate .` to open the project folder (and then created TextExpander scripts to do this, see [TextExpander in Terminal](https://hiltmon.com/blog/2012/07/15/textexpander-in-terminal/)).{% img right /images/tm-basics-4.jpg 272 121 %}
+So I used to open projects by opening a terminal, `cd` to the project folder and type the command `mate .` to open the project folder (and then created TextExpander scripts to do this, see [TextExpander in Terminal](https://hiltmon.com/blog/2012/07/15/textexpander-in-terminal/)).{{< figure src="images/tm-basics-4.jpg 272 121" class="image-right" >}}

 In TextMate 2, the Favorites feature works better for me.
 To set up a favorite, use the file browser in TextMate 2 to navigate to the folder *above* your projects.

-{% img right /images/tm-basics-5.jpg 271 98 %}
+{{< figure src="images/tm-basics-5.jpg 271 98" class="image-right" >}}

 Then, to create a favorite, right click on the project folder and choose "Add &lt;folder&gt; to Favorites".

-{% img right /images/tm-basics-6.jpg 429 301 %}
+{{< figure src="images/tm-basics-6.jpg 429 301" class="image-right" >}}

 Next time you want to open an project, just press `⇧⌘O` (O not zero) to open the **Open Favorite** dialog, then type or click to open the project.
 I just love this. <span class="light">*Note that in the current alphas of TextMate 2, you need to restart the application for the favorites to be updated.*</span>